TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/Run.md

 # **Run**

-## In this tutorial save and run the model.
+## In this tutorial save and run the model system.
 Upon successful completion user may open the .ang file in Aimsun to see there completed network.

 * Step 1: Save the modifications and Run the entire model system